farkasf/override/level06/walkthrough.md

 0xffffd5a8:	6233782
 ```

-This gives us the correct login/serial combination enabling us to log in.
+This reveals the correct login/serial combination needed for authentication.

 ## flag
 ``` shell